 The Susan S. Goode Fine and Performing Arts Center at Virginia Wesleyan University was always intended to improve the performing arts facilities of the university and provide a new front door to the campus.
 Core to the mission was a focus on the theater as an educational space that would prepare performers and technicians alike for future work in professional theater.
 Highlights include adjustable acoustics, counter-weight rigging system, and various shop spaces.

-This new arts building will be 44,500 square feet over two primary levels in the same location as the existing Perry Family Auditorium that it replaces and the northern wing of Everett Hall.
-The building will include a 450-seat theater with orchestra, parterre, balcony, and box seating; state-of-the art multi-disciplinary fabrication lab and maker space; over 10,500-SF of academic space; flexible, open classrooms promoting cross-disciplinary collaboration; and seamless connections to existing campus buildings.
-Construction begins summer 2022; to be completed in 2023.
+This new multi-purpose building is 44,500 square feet over two primary levels in the same location as the existing Perry Family Auditorium that it replaces and the northern wing of Everett Hall.
+The building brings arts and science under one roof and includes a 450-seat theater with orchestra, parterre, balcony, and box seating; state-of-the art multi-disciplinary fabrication lab and maker space; over 10,500-SF of academic space; flexible, open classrooms promoting cross-disciplinary collaboration; and seamless connections to existing campus buildings.
+Construction to be complete in 2023.

 240-unit apartment building three blocks from the Atlantic featuring a clubhouse, pool, and 535-space parking garage.